 The Soul: Evolving from psychic entity into psychic being

-The psychic center stands behind all the complexities of one’s outer and inner nature, and even behind the plane-specific Selves.
-It has descended as the delegate of the jīvātman, one’s individual Self beyond space and time, into this “world of becomings”7 and supports one’s whole nature through the plane-specific Selves.
+In Sri Aurobindo's system, the psychic center is the delegate of the jīvātman, one’s individual Self beyond space and time, into this “world of becomings”.7 It stands behind all the complexities of one’s outer and inner nature, and from there it supports one’s whole nature through the plane-specific Selves.
 Initially, this psychic center (antarātman, caitya puruṣa) is only a small, almost point-like psychic entity.
 It is the tiny kernel of truth that hides below the otherwise false sense that the ego has of its own reality and importance.
 Initially, it can be felt in the surface nature at best as a psychic influence.
 Gradually, however, as it grows, or to put it differently, as it brings (over many lifetimes) more and more of one’s inner and outer nature under its influence, it becomes a full-fledged psychic being, which one can experience as a psychic presence.
-When this presence is strong and sensed even by other people, they may say of such a person that he or she is an old soul.
-At a still later stage, there can be a complete reversal, through which the psychic being becomes one’s one and only identity, and the ego is no longer needed.
+When this presence is strong and sensed even by other people, they may say of such a person that he or she is an "old soul".
+At a still later stage, there can be a complete reversal, through which the psychic being becomes one’s one-and-only identity, and the ego is no longer needed.

 The word soul Sri Aurobindo uses quite often in the common English sense for anything with which one’s I can identify.
 In this more common sense, he speaks, for example, about the desire soul (LD, 234–240).
 More typically he uses it, however, for this evolving psychic center.